sc0ttr0tt3n/CustomMinimapArrow/README.md

 - Adjust the scale of the minimap arrow.
 - Choose from a variety of arrow designs.
 - Toggle the facing display on or off.
-- Reposition the facing display with X and Y position sliders.
+- Reposition the facing display by dragging.
 - Show/Hide the dial and needle overlay on the minimap.

 ## Support and Community